Cq8jx/VJU-Project/Guide/Google Meet/Google Meet Guide - English.md

 3. During the presentation, a thumbnail or banner indicates your screen is live.
 When you are finished, click **Stop presenting**.
 4. To include audio from a video clip, pick the Chrome tab option and select **Share tab audio** in the dialog.

+- **Share a Chrome tab whenever you need to send audio:** In the Chrome sharing dialog, choose **Tab** and enable **Share tab audio**.
+Window or entire-screen sharing does not transmit sound, so queue any media in the tab you plan to present.
+- **Preserve embedded audio in .pptx files:** Opening a .pptx directly from Google Drive converts it to Google Slides, which cannot play the embedded audio tracks.
+Upload the deck to OneDrive or open it in Microsoft 365 PowerPoint for the web instead, then present that browser tab with **Share tab audio** enabled.

 > **Note:** If you frequently switch between Meet and other apps (Docs, Sheets, Slides) or present PDFs in full screen, installing the Google Meet app makes transitions smoother.

 ## 5. Prepare and run breakout rooms